Dr. Babasaheb Ambedkar International Airport

 Dr. Babasaheb Ambedkar International Airport (IATA: NAG, ICAO: VANP) is an international airport serving the city of Nagpur, Maharashtra, India.
 The airport is located at Sonegaon, 8 km (5 mi) southwest of Nagpur.
 The airport covers an area of 1,355 acres (548 hectares).
-In 2005, it was named after B. R. Ambedkar, the chief architect of the Constitution of India and one of the founding fathers of the Republic of India.
-The airport handles around 8,500 passengers per day and caters to four domestic airlines and two international airlines connecting Nagpur to Sharjah, Doha, and 11 domestic destinations.
-The airport spread over 1,460-acres is also home to Nagpur Air Force Station of the Indian Air Force.
-Growth in passenger traffic is fuelled by passengers traveling to and from the state capital Mumbai, located over 700 km (378 mi) away.
+In 2005, it was named after B. R. Ambedkar, an important figure in the drafting of the Constitution of India and one of the founding fathers of the Republic of India.

+The airport handled around 2.9 million passengers in financial year 2024-25, making it the 27th-busiest airport in India.
+The airport handles around 8,000 passengers per day and caters to four domestic airlines and two international airlines connecting Nagpur to Sharjah, Doha, and 14 domestic destinations.
+The airport is also home to Nagpur Air Force Station of the Indian Air Force.
+Growth in passenger traffic is fuelled by passengers traveling to and from the state capital Mumbai, located over 700 km (378 mi) away and the national capital Delhi.
 The airport has one terminal and has two aerobridges.